aospapp/aosp/external/python/cpython2/Doc/library/unittest.rst

    .. method:: setUpClass()

-      A class method called before tests in an individual class run.
+      A class method called before tests in an individual class are run.
       ``setUpClass`` is called with the class as the only argument and must be decorated as a :func:`classmethod`::